abusaeed2433/JavaBasic/out/production/JavaPractice/g_TheObjectClass/info.md

 ## String Representation of an Object
 - The string representation of an object,
 - Contain enough information about the state of the object,
-- Mainly used for debugging purpose,
+- Used for debugging purpose(Advanced debugging tools are available though),
 - Has a default implementation, but not much useful,
   - Ex: See `defaultEqualsTo()` of `Test.java`,
     ```